 Entry: Indians ₹ 50; Foreigners ₹ 500 (half day)/ Indians ₹ 200; Foreigners ₹ 2,000 (full day) Timings 7.30am–2.30pm Jeep hire ₹ 3,000 (4 pax, half day); ₹ 5,000 (4 pax, full day) Photography Indians ₹ 50; Foreigners ₹ 500 Videography Indians ₹ 500; Foreigners ₹ 1,000.

 The best time to visit Manas National park in Assam is from November to April.
 The weather is pleasant and there is higher probability of spotting more fauna.
 The park is open everyday in these six months unless due to exceptional reasons like rain or safety.

 Though the park is partially opened in the months of May and October.
 Since June to September is a monsoon period, the park remains closed.

 Manas National Park Tourism offers a variety of activities for the visitors to enjoy and appreciate the diversity of the nature.
-Check this out to know all about it.
+Check this out to know all about the exciting things to do at Manas National Park, Assam.